damikun/trouble-training/Doc/Logging.md

 ```
 Details:
-- `.Enrich.FromLogContext()` - used to dynamically add and remove properties from the ambient "execution context".
-For example, all messages written during a transaction might carry the id of that transaction
+- `.Enrich.FromLogContext()` - used to dynamically add and remove properties from the surrounding "execution context".
+For example, all messages written during a transaction could carry the ID of that transaction
-- `.Enrich.WithExceptionDetails()` - adds additional structured properties from exceptions
+- `.Enrich.WithExceptionDetails()` - adds additional structured properties of exceptions
-- `.Enrich.WithMachineName()` - adds machine name to logs
+- `.Enrich.WithMachineName()` - adds the machine name to the logs
-- `.Enrich.WithSpan()` - include current tracing spanId to logs
+- `.Enrich.WithSpan()` - adds the current tracing SpanId to the logs
-- `.Enrich.WithProperty("Environment", environment)` - Include current enviromnet info. (prod / dev / etc...)
+- `.Enrich.WithProperty("Environment", environment)` - adds current environment information. (prod / dev / etc...)
-- `.ReadFrom.Configuration(configuration)` - Source of Logging configuration (see next section)
+- `.ReadFrom.Configuration(configuration)` - Source of logging configuration (see next section).
-- `.Enrich.With(services.GetService<UserIdEnricher>());` - Is custom enricher to put UserId to all log events if exist.
-See end section to understand more.
+- `.Enrich.With(services.GetService());` - Is a custom extension that adds a UserId to all logging events, if any.
+Read the last section to learn more.

 The last section conditionaly setup logging based on current enviroment.